Khachanov through to gold medal match in Olympic tennis | ExBulletin

 Zverev called it perhaps the proudest moment of my career to date.

-Later, there is an all-Croatian gold medal match in the men’s doubles with the top-seeded pair Nikola Mektic and Mate Pavic against Marin Cilic and Ivan Dodig.
+In the men’s doubles, the best seeded pair of Nikola Mektic and Mate Pavic defeated Cilic and Ivan Dodig 6-4, 3-6, 10-6 in an all-Croatian final.
+It was Croatia’s first gold and first silver in Olympic tennis, previously three bronze.

-The first medal of the tennis competition went to the New Zealand team of Marcus Daniell and Michael Venus, who took bronze in the men’s doubles by beating Austin Krajicek and Tennys Sandgren of the United States 7-6 (3), 6-2.
+The New Zealand team of Marcus Daniell and Michael Venus took bronze by beating Austin Krajicek and Tennys Sandgren of the United States 7-6 (3), 6-2.

 Daniell and Venus became the first New Zealand players to medal in tennis since 1912, when Anthony Wilding took bronze in singles while representing Australasia.
 Wilding, New Zealand’s only Grand Slam singles champion with six titles, was killed in action during World War I in 1915 at the age of 31.